Resident Involvement

 • suggest a Nicer Neighbourhoods project

-• promote our involvement opportunities and activities
+• promote our role in opportunities and activities.

 Neighbourhood Champions should not: